Arsenal 5 Bolton Wanderers 1

 The history

 Genteel Highbury had expanded during Victorian times.
-High-density housing spread across open fields; only the protected space of Finsbury Park halted this relentless march, which headed west towards Holloway Road instead.
+High-density housing spread across open fields; only the protected space of Finsbury Park halted this relentless march, which promptly headed west towards Holloway Road instead.
 Arsenal successfully tapped into a working class population eager to watch football every other Saturday.
-Crowds doubled overnight, and by 1932 their average gate exceeded 40,000.
+Crowds doubled overnight, and by 1932 the average gate exceeded 40,000.

 Kings Cross was just three miles distant.
 A substantial engine shed – with adjacent freight sidings – had been built near Belle Isle, where the Great Northern line looped around to pass beneath Regent’s Canal.
 This provided stabling for dozens of locomotives.
 Tightly-packed lines filled the area between Regent’s Canal and York Way, while passenger services travelled through tunnels beneath.
-Many railway workers began supporting the new local team
+Many railway workers began supporting their new local team.

 The journey